The Chimes: Adaptations

 In 1914, the book was made into a silent film, The Chimes, directed by Thomas Bentley.

+King Features Syndicate distributed a comic strip adaptation of the story as a two-week limited series at Christmastime in 1938.

 A musical adaptation of The Chimes was created in 1992 by Lisa Kofod and Gay Donat Reed, with music by Paul Johnson.
 A staged reading of this work was produced at The Workhouse Theatre in New York City.

 The Chimes was adapted into a 24-minute clay-animated film in 2000 by Xyzoo Animation.
 It won a Cine Special Jury award in 2002.

 The Colonial Radio Theatre in Boston produced a full cast radio production of The Chimes in 2000.
 This was released on CD by Blackstone Audio in 2007, and re-released by Brilliance Audio in 2011.

 In 2004, a stage adaptation by Les Smith premiered at the Southwark Playhouse.

 In 2015, Audible issued The Chimes as a free audible book with Christmas well wishes from the company to its subscribers.

 In 2022, Average Romp released The Chimes as a full-cast audio dramatisation starring Toby Jones as Toby Veck.